niiapa/gh-pages/src/markdown-pages/two-macbooks-one-bluetooth-speaker.md

     ```

 ##### User Agent Setup (Required):
-- Symlink the sample plist file (which already lists `.sleep` and `.wakeup` in the HOME directory, so no need to configure manually), to the `~/Library/LaunchAgents` directory to install the system agent
+- Symlink the sample plist file (which already lists `.sleep` and `.wakeup` in the HOME directory, so no need to configure manually), to the `~/Library/LaunchAgents` directory to install the user agent
     ```bash
     $ ln -sfv "$(brew --cellar)/sleepwatcher/2.2.1/homebrew.mxcl.sleepwatcher.plist" ~/Library/LaunchAgents/
     ```